National Non-Domestic Rate (Business Rates)

 The local authority has discretion to give further relief on the remaining bill.
 Full details can be obtained from the local authority.

-The local authority has discretion to give relief in special circumstances.
-Full details can be obtained from the local authority.
+The local authority has discretion to give hardship relief in specific circumstances.
+Full details can be obtained from the local authority

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 Appeals against rateable values can be made free of charge.
 However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS - website) and the Institute of Revenues Rating and Valuation (IRRV - website) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

-In addition the local authority can give relief on certain other occupied property in a rural settlement where the rateable value is less than £16,500.
-Full details can be obtained from the local authority.
-These explanatory notes are produced in accordance with statutory regulations and are required to be included with your 2010/2011 Business Rate demand notice.
+These explanatory notes are produced in accordance with statutory regulations and are required to be included with your 2014/2015 Business Rate demand notice.
 If you require further advice or guidance on any of the matters shown above, then please contact:

 Business Rate Section

 Swale House, East Street